Competition between shared autonomous vehicles and public transit: A case study in Singapore: Discussion

-Beyond this paper, future research can also be done in broader areas.
+We point out a few directions for future research.
 The first is to evaluate the impact of pricing, either from the operators' perspective or from the authorities' perspective.
 For example, a multi-variable optimization algorithm may be developed to allow operators to adjust fare and supply at the same time.
 This is an extension of the current framework but relaxing the fixed-fare constraints.
+Second, since we assume that the total demand and environment do not evolve over time, the AV PT competition in this study is a static game.
+Future studies may incorporate the changes of demand patterns and infrastructure layouts to model the long-term AV PT competition as a dynamic game.
+Third, the paper only examines the first-mile market.
+Future research could explore the proposed AV--PT competition framework in a larger urban network and for broader trip purposes which requires computationally more efficient methods.
+Lastly, from the authorities' perspective, it is important to conduct the comparative study of different AV--PT governance structures as in \citep{shen2018integrating}.
+Prior studies on AV--PT interactions are typically based on specific cities assuming one specific regulatory context.
+A generalizable and mechanism-design-oriented model would be valuable to extend our understanding of the competition between AV and PT.